 Another consideration involves an amplifier, and you should know that some products need an amplifier to power the woofers.
 However, many of the best headphones for mixing don’t require an amplifier, so you shouldn’t have to worry about buying one.

-Shure SRH1540 – A Premium Closed-Back Headphone which is ideal for all types of music production.
+Shure SRH1540 – High End, Premium Closed-Back Headphone which is ideal for all types of music production.

-The Shure SRH1540 premium headphones are made with 40mm neodymium drivers, and they offer excellent acoustic performance.
+The Shure SRH1540 premium headphones are made with 40mm neodymium drivers, and they offer excellent acoustic performance and overall sound quality.
 For convenience, they come with a six-foot power cord, and the ergonomic headband is made with additional padding.

 To deliver hours of comfortable listening, the headband can be adjusted for comfort, and the steel driver frame eliminates internal resonance.
 The Shure SRH1540 headphones provide great performance at all listening levels, and with a lightweight construction, they’re very comfortable to wear.